Find eclectic exhibits and fashion icons in Paris

 Travel through the Chunnel with Eurostar

-After all that time on your feet, you’ll be glad to have a rest!
 The two-hour-and-16-minute Eurostar journey from Gare du Nord to London’s St Pancras International station gives you time to relax, ready for more cultural immersion.
-Book into Standard Premier to ensure you have more legroom – you’ll also be given a light meal onboard.
-Just ensure you arrive at least 45 minutes before arrival; so, tear yourself away from that last world-class artwork in time.
+Book into Standard Premier to ensure you have more legroom and no weight restrictions on luggage – you’ll also be given a light meal onboard.
+Just ensure you arrive at least 45 minutes before departure; so, tear yourself away from that last world-class artwork in time.

 Make use of London lates